leiwanglsu/geog4057/Lectures/raster.md

 ```python
 Raster(inRaster, {is_multidimensional})
 ```

-- The multidimensional raster is for multidimenional datasts such as netCDF and HDF
+- The multidimensional raster is for multidimenional datasets such as netCDF and HDF
-- Raster objects have many properties including ```bandCount, compressionType, format, height, width, pxielType, noDataValue, spatialReference, etc.```
+- Raster objects have many properties including ```bandCount, compressionType, format, height, width, pixelType, noDataValue, spatialReference, etc.```
 - These properties can also be obtained by da.Describe() function

 ```python